***Roberg Tax Solutions EITC Special Offer***

 Social security, welfare, child support, food stamps, VA benefits, SSI, and gifts from friends or family—none of those count as earned income.
 Neither does bank interest, stock sales or dividends, or rental income.
 As far as the IRS is concerned, these things do not count as “earned income” for EIC.
 (I know those Smith Barney commercials say they “earn” their income, but if you’re making money in a Smith Barney account—it doesn’t get you anything for EIC either.)

-Alimony—does count as earned income for EIC.
+Alimony—does not count as earned income for EIC, but it does count as taxable income and can affect how much EIC you can get.
 Don’t confuse child support with alimony.
 Child support ends when your kids grow up.
 Alimony lasts forever or has an end date that has nothing to do with children.
 Most people get child support, alimony is pretty rare these days.

 So if you have a job that gives you a W2—you’re set because the W2 proves your income.
-If you get alimony, that’s proven by your ex claiming the alimony expense on his tax return.
 But if you’re self employed—proving your income is harder.

-This year, the IRS is demanding that tax preparers have proof of your self-employment income before we can file your EIC tax return.
-We’ll be fined $500 per return for not having that information.
+The IRS is demanding that tax preparers have proof of your self-employment income before we can file your EIC tax return.
+We’ll be fined for not having proper information.
 So if you don’t have good records of your income, you might get turned away by your tax preparer.

 So the obvious question is—what records do you need to prove your income?
 The IRS has a list that includes the following: a business license, 1099MISC forms, records of gross receipts, income summary, expense summary, and bank statements.